The rulebook, published in full.

 Water gate, originated and qualifyingsettled

-The executing facility must stay at or under a per-window, WUE-derived water threshold.
+The executing facility must stay under a per-window, WUE-derived water threshold.
 Indirect water (the water consumed generating the electricity, via grid-mix water-consumption factors against the live feed) is computed from real data now.
 Direct and cooling water is modeled from published WUE benchmarks until a facility pilot meters it; every record flags which inputs are measured and which are modeled.
 Reservoir net evaporation is included at a conservative net factor, because the meter carries one water-factor table on every grid and lets the grid mix, not a per-grid rule, do the talking.
 The realized MISO Central basis is about 313 gallons per megawatt-hour.
 The cooling-mix fractions are measured from EIA-860 (2024 cooling codes) crossed with EIA-923 (2024 net generation) over the MISO Central footprint.
-The proposed threshold anchor is an industry-average WUE benchmark; the exact bar is a policy decision for a certification body.provisional
+The threshold in force is 1.8 liters per kilowatt-hour, strict under: a facility passes only by beating it, not by matching it.
+It is the labeled interim default where no basin prescription exists yet, and per-basin prescriptions, each derived from cited inputs, replace it basin by basin as dated version events.settled

 The double-counting firewall

 Everything an RCC claims sits on one side of a single line.
 The inherited attribute, that a job ran on renewable energy, is born at the generator and already carried by its certificate; the RCC references the retired certificate and does not re-claim the energy attribute.
 The originated attributes, which the operator creates and the generator cannot issue, are the timing (shifting compute into clean windows), the restraint (holding through dirty, peak, or over-water windows), the water provenance, and the job-level granularity.
-Because the underlying certificate is retired exactly once and the RCC references rather than re-issues it, double-counting is prevented structurally, not by attestation.settled
+Because the underlying certificate is retired exactly once and the RCC references rather than re-issues it, double-counting will be prevented structurally, not by attestation, when the reference is bound to the registry.
+That reference is present on every certificate today, null and flagged DEFERRED until the connection lands.settled

 Issuance, serialization, retirement